In this WooCommerce vs Shopify analysis, we'll contrast two industry titans. First, read on to find out…

 When do I get paid?

-PayPal usually pays within 1 business day.
+PayPal usually pays within one business day.

-In addition to that, Stripe also offers more payment options which is very convenient for the users.
+In addition to that, Stripe also offers more payment options, which is very convenient for the users.

 Therefore, the best payment processing platform depends on your needs and level of convenience.